Skip to content

 JsonObject jo = JsonObject.fromJson(json);

-String role1 = JsonPath.compile("$.user.role").getString(jo);
+String role1 = JsonPath.parse("$.user.role").getString(jo);

-String role2 = JsonPath.compile("$.user.role").getAsString(jo);
+String role2 = JsonPath.parse("$.user.role").getAsString(jo);

-String role3 = JsonPath.compile("$.user.role").get(jo, String.class);
+String role3 = JsonPath.parse("$.user.role").get(jo, String.class);

 // They got the same result here